+5.06: General Casework Management

+(1) Each licensee shall designate a Director of Social Services.

-(1) Requirement for Social Services.
-The licensee shall provide social services to all children in care and to their families pursuant to the service plans described in 102 CMR 5.07(1) and (7).
+(2) Requirement for Social Services.
+The licensee shall provide social services to all children in care and to their families pursuant to the service plans described in 606 CMR 5.07(1)(b), 5.07(2)(b) and (c), and 5.08(2) and (3).

-(a) A licensee may make an agreement with another licensed or approved placement agency, person, or facility, which will assure prompt, effective, equal and confidential services for specific children or families.
-However, if prompt, effective, equal, and confidential services cannot be obtained by such agreements, the licensee shall provide such services directly.

-(b) The licensee shall assure that there is assigned to each child in care and each parent of any child in care a social worker who shall assure that the child and family receive the services identified in the service plan.(c) If the social worker assigned to the child is different from the one assigned to the parents, the foster family or the adoptive family, the licensee shall arrange for at least monthly consultations between the social workers regarding progress toward achievement of the permanent plan.
-The licensee shall designate one of the social workers to monitor implementation of the plan.
+(a) The licensee shall assure that there is assigned to each child in care and each parent of any child in care a social worker who shall assure that the child and family receive the services identified in the service plan.

+1. Whenever parents/expectant parents are considering permanent placement, the options counseling and education services required by 606 CMR 5.08(3)(c) shall be provided by a social worker with an advanced license in social work (LCSW, LICSW) or advanced licensure in a closely related field.

+2. Such person shall not be concurrently assigned responsibility for services to the foster parents or the prospective adoptive parents of the child.

+(b) The licensee shall assign a social worker to act as a resource and provide ongoing support to each foster family approved by the agency.
+The assigned social worker shall communicate with the foster family at least quarterly, and shall be responsible for the duties outlined at 606 CMR 5.09(8).

+(c) The licensee shall arrange for regular consultations between the social workers assigned to the child, the parents and the foster or adoptive parents regarding progress toward achievement of the permanent plan.

 (d) Any social worker who notes concerns or significant changes in the child or foster home must promptly inform all workers assigned to the child or family of such concerns.
 Consistent with the terms of its interagency agreement(s), the licensee shall promptly notify all agencies which approve the home of concerns about or significant changes in the home.

 (e) Except in adoption placement cases, the assigned social worker shall visit the child and the child's birth family at least once per month.

+1. On each such visit the social worker shall determine whether the child is receiving services required by the service plan.

+2. The social worker shall spend some time privately with each child at least monthly to assess the child's safety and well-being.

-On each such visit the social worker shall determine whether the child is receiving services required by the service plan.
-The visits between the social worker and child shall take place in the child's foster family home or residential facility periodically and shall include communication with the foster parents and other household members, and residential program staff.
+3. The visits between the social worker and child shall take place in the child's foster family home or residential facility at least once a month and shall include communication with the foster parents and other household members, and residential program staff.

+(f) In lieu of providing directly the required social services described above, the licensee may make an agreement with another licensed placement agency, person, or facility, to provide the required social services for specific children or families.
+Such interagency agreements shall be valid for no more than two years, but may be renewed at the discretion of the parties.
+Social services provided through such interagency agreements shall comply with applicable regulations in the state where the services are provided.

+(g) When the licensee collaborates with another licensed or approved placement agency, person, attorney or facility to deliver services, the licensee must ensure that:

+1. such providers are licensed or appropriately credentialed, according to applicable regulations in the state where the services are provided;

+2. service agreements or contracts between the licensee and all collaborators are written;

+3. prospective adoptive parents are made aware of the relationship between the providers.